 Rental rates have hit an all-time high over the last year according to MarketWatch.com, taking up a massive 3.86% of the gross domestic product in the first quarter of 2017.
-With increased demand for apartments and a lean supply in most rental markets, being a landlord might be great – but being a renter might be tough.
+With increased demand for apartments and a lean supply in most rental markets, being a landlord might be great – but being a renter is tough.

 So your rent is high and climbing by the minute.
 What do you do?

 Yes, you read that right.
 With rents getting higher than ever, sharing is a great option for those who want luxury apartment living without the hit to the wallet.
-Word of warning: there are some pitfalls.
+Word of warning: there are pitfalls.
 Find out more about moving in together if you're in a relationship, or how to find the perfect roommate.

 You've probably thought about maybe throwing out all that stuff from high school, or donating that pile of tacky Christmas sweaters to Goodwill already.
-But think about this: do you really need to be paying for the space to store them?
+Think about this: do you really need to be paying for the space to store them?
 Do a clear out to see if you could possibly move to a smaller apartment.
 The minimal lifestyle is in this year.